killercup/scribbles/_posts/2016-07-21-elegant-apis-in-rust.md

 #### Extending traits

 So far, we've extended the methods available on a type by defining and implementing our own trait.
 You can also define traits that _extend other traits_ (`trait MyTrait: BufRead + Debug {}`).
 The most prominent example for this is the [itertools](https://crates.io/crates/itertools) crate, which adds a long list of methods to `std`'s Iterators.

+FYI: [RFC 445] wants you to add an `Ext` suffix to extension traits.

 ### Builder pattern